 - the jockey’s outfit;

 - the equipment worn by the stallion (saddle, straps, pockets).

 The horse’ ability to carry a certain weight decreases as the distance of the tracks increases.
 The normal added weight is divided into top and bottom types.
-In theory, it’s been said that putting heaviness on the top is the best option.
+In theory, putting heaviness on the top is supposed to be the best option.
 A few pounds can hit a sour note during a race.
 The graphic below explains how is the kilo versus length relationship going on during a race.

 Other elements worth considering in this “calculation” are:

 - the horse’s behavior, age, sex and maturity;